kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 });
 ```

-In `@kintone/rest`, the client is created as follows.
+With `@kintone/rest`, the client is created as follows.
-Instead of taking `auth` as an argument, it is set directly in `headers`.
+Set the authorization information directly in `headers` of taking `auth`as an argument.

 ```ts
 import { createClient, paths } from "@kintone/rest";